Each year we ask employers in the NHS to let us know about their approach to rewarding staff.

 Further information and support

-If you are interested in learning more about how other organisations use reward strategically, you may want to consider joining our Total Reward Engagement Network (TREN).
-TREN is an opportunity to share and learn with other colleagues from across the NHS in an open and relaxed environment.
+If you are interested in learning more about how other organisations use reward strategically, you may want to consider joining our Reward and Recognition Network.
+The Network is an opportunity to share and learn with other colleagues from across the NHS in an open and relaxed environment.